Murder of Timothy Caughman: Victim

 Timothy Caughman was born in 1950 or 1951 in New York City, the son of Tula Caughman, a home health care aide, and William Caughman, the pastor of Mount Zion Baptist Church.
 Growing up in the South Jamaica Houses, a housing project in Jamaica, Queens, Caughman earned the nickname “Hard Rock” for being a skilled boxer and street fighter.

 Caughman spent his entire life in New York City, earning an associate degree after attending college in Brooklyn and Staten Island and working as a social worker in Queens, including several years running a division of the Neighborhood Youth Corps, a federal antipoverty program.
 After this, Caughman held a number of jobs including club promoter, and spent the last 20 years of his life living in a room at the Barbour Hotel on West 36th Street in Hells Kitchen.
-While many residents of the Barbour are individuals transitioning from homelessness, Caughman was a permanent tenant.
+While many residents of the Barbour were individuals transitioning from homelessness, Caughman was a permanent tenant.

 Described as an avid reader and “a benevolent man content with an unassuming life”, Caughman reportedly enjoyed discussing religion and philosophy “over unhurried meals of turkey bacon and grits at local diners.”
 He used cash earned as a can and bottle recycler to help pay for his room and simple indulgences like trips to Washington, DC, where he enjoyed attending congressional hearings.
 He was a collector of celebrity autographs and had an active social media presence on Twitter, posting about his desire to visit California and commenting, on a 2016 Election Day selfie, “I love America.”